PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 "Here it is.", The Tailor pointed towards the approaching town.
 Tom was ready to sit down.
 "I need to see the smithy while we're here.", Tom offered a blind nod of agreement, "We're going to need a few things.
 And provisions."

-Someone was stting on the floor, slumped on the floor against the side of the first building they could see.
+Someone was slumped on the floor against the side of the first building they could see.
 "He's drunk."; explained The Tailor as they passed him.
 "The smith is this way, he's the nicest person in this town."